priyatamv/capstone/README.md

 The objective is to predict anomalies and security threats from web server log data while also incorporating predictive maintenance measures.

+<b>Predictive Maintenance:</b>

+Use Case: Predicting system failures or issues before they occur.

+Implementation: Train a predictive model on historical log data leading to system failures.
+Use the model to predict potential issues based on current log patterns.

+<b> Anomaly Detection:</b>

+Use Case: Detecting unusual or suspicious activities in the logs.

+Implementation: Train an anomaly detection model on normal log patterns.
+During operation, identify deviations from the learned patterns as anomalies.

+<b>Security Threat Detection:</b>

+Use Case: Identifying potential security threats and attacks in the log data.

+Implementation: Train a classification model to distinguish between normal and malicious activities.
+Use labeled data to train the model on known attack patterns.

 ## Dependencies